-A decent pair of binoculars is never the cheapest of investments so why should you treat your pair like they are easily dispensable?
+A decent pair of binoculars is never the cheapest of investments so there’s no good reason to treat them like they are easily dispensable (yes, even those small hunting binoculars you keep in your truck!).
 The best way to look after your pair of binoculars is to keep them clean, which is a necessity that not only keeps them safe but also makes your experience with them even better.

 In this post, we will guide you through the process of cleaning your binoculars and what you need to do it.